 Benefits of Filing a Police Report After a Car Accident

-Filing a police report is one of the most important things you can do after a car accident, even before hiring an auto accident lawyer.
+Filing a police report is one of the most important things you can do after a car accident, even before hiring a lawyer for car wrecks.
 Based on years of experience, our personal injury law firm recommends reporting even minor car accidents.

 Why is it so important to report a car accident right away?